pingcap/blog/linux-kernel-vs-memory-fragmentation-2.md

 1. Scan this zone from left to right for red pages of the MIGRATE_MOVABLE migration type.

     ![Search for movable pages](media/linux-kernel-movable-pages.png)
     <div class="caption-center"> Search for movable pages </div>

 2. At the same time, scan this zone from right to left for free pages.

     ![Search for free pages](media/linux-kernel-free-pages.png)
+    <div class="caption-center"> Search for free pages </div>

 3. Shift movable pages at the bottom to free pages at the top, thus creating a contiguous chunk of free space.

     ![The small memory zone after memory compaction](media/a-small-memory-zone-after-memory-compaction.png)
+    <div class="caption-center"> The memory zone after memory compaction </div>

 This principle seems relatively simple, and the kernel also provides `/proc/sys/vm/compact_memory` as the interface for manually triggering memory compaction.

-However, as mentioned in [Part I](https://en.pingcap.com/blog/linux-kernel-vs-memory-fragmentation-1) and [Memory compaction issues](https://lwn.net/Articles/591998/), memory compaction is not very efficient in practice—at least for the most commonly-used kernel, v3.10—no matter whether it is triggered automatically or manually.
+However, as mentioned in [Part I](https://pingcap.com/blog/linux-kernel-vs-memory-fragmentation-1) and [Memory compaction issues](https://lwn.net/Articles/591998/), memory compaction is not very efficient in practice—at least for the most commonly-used kernel, v3.10—no matter whether it is triggered automatically or manually.
 Due to the high overhead it causes, it becomes a performance bottleneck instead.

 The open source community did not abandon this feature but continued to optimize it in subsequent versions.
 For example, the community [introduced kcompactd](https://github.com/torvalds/linux/commit/698b1b3064) to the kernel in v4.6 and [made direct compaction more deterministic](https://lwn.net/Articles/686801/) in v4.8.